Updated on November 28, 2022.

-Entering the world of sales and marketing is like moving to a new country: if you want to understand what’s going on, you got to learn the language.
+Entering the world of B2B SaaS sales is like moving to a new country: if you want to understand what’s going on, you’ve got to learn the language.

-To boost your sales lingo, we created a handy terminology glossary that you can read, reference and share.
-Just bookmark this page and come back whenever you stumble upon a new confusing sales term.
+To boost your sales lingo, we created a handy terminology guide that you can read, reference, and share.
+Just bookmark this page and come back whenever you stumble upon a new confusing sales term or acronym.

 2. Account-based everything (ABE)

 This B2B sales strategy gets the whole team involved in targeting specific high-value accounts.
-Following in the heels of account-based marketing, this approach takes it to the next level by steering the rest of your company toward the accounts as well.
+This approach takes account-based marketing to the next level by steering the rest of your company toward the accounts as well.

 3. Account-based marketing (ABM)

-As opposed to marketing your product to a wide, general audience, this strategy refers to directing your marketing campaign at a specific account in order to close the deal.
+As opposed to marketing your product to a wide, general audience, this strategy refers to directing your marketing campaign at specific accounts.
 While this was once a novel idea, now over 80% of B2B companies use this approach.

 4. Account-based selling (ABS)